 THANJAVUR FAST FACTS

-The Great Living Chola temple circuit is best explored from Thanjavur.
 The closest airport is Tiruchirappalli, commonly referred to as Trichy.
 (58 km.
-Approx. 60 min. by road)
+Approx. 60 min. by road).

 Mid December to mid March is ideal.
 Tamilnadu receives the highest rainfall during the north west monsoons between mid October and mid December.
 The roads to the temples can get damaged and the temples themselves can sometimes get inundated.
 I know of friends who returned without entering Airavatesvara when they found the sunken courtyard filled with ‘dubious brown water.’
 Summer months are hot across much of the lower plains of the state.